Prag8855/aab/content/guides/blue-card.md

 A few weeks (or months) later, you must go to the embassy or consulate again.
 They will give you a temporary visa.
 It's [a sticker in your passport](/images/aufenthaltstitel.jpg).

+With the temporary visa, you can [come to Germany](/guides/visit-berlin#how-to-travel-to-berlin) and [start working](/guides/find-a-job-in-berlin#step-6-start-working).

 ### 5. Come to Germany and start working

-With the temporary visa, you can [come to Germany](/guides/visit-berlin#how-to-travel-to-berlin) and [start working](/guides/find-a-job-in-berlin#step-6-start-working).
+You can now travel to Germany.
+Your temporary visa allows you to work.

 After you arrive in Germany, you should [register your address](/guides/anmeldung-in-english-berlin), [get a tax ID](/guides/german-tax-id-steuernummer#how-to-get-your-tax-id) and [open a bank account](/guides/first-bank-account-in-germany).